ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+-

+should see beauty where we behold deformity, es so much annoyance on railroads.
+The!
 and listen to harmony where we heard nothing | plates in general use are abolished, and the
 but discord.
 To be sure there is a great deal | nds of the rails are connected by dowel pins, |